PwC Assessment, Aptitude Tests, SJT, Hiring Process & Interview Online Preparation – 2023

 If you have accepted PwC’s offer, the onboarding process will begin after you have passed their checks.
 PwC will verify your grades and work experience and then invite you to the office for an informal introduction to your future colleagues before your official start date.
 Another part of PwC’s onboarding process is the completion of a handful of tasks on their onboarding website before your first day.
 They may also extend an invitation to a work event which gives you the chance to network and make a more casual first impression.

-How to Prepare for PwC’s Online Assessments?
+How to Prepare for PwC’s Assessment Test?

 PwC is diligent in ensuring questions are not often repeated on multiple candidate’s online aptitude assessments, therefore you must prepare yourself to be ready for the format and general idea of the content rather than plainly knowing the questions.
 Practice online assessments are an incredible tool for applicants looking to get a leg up.